Club foot (also called talipes) is where a baby is born with a foot or feet that turn in and under. Early treatment should correct it.

-Treatment for club foot usually starts within a week or two of your baby being born.
+Treatment for club foot usually starts within 1 to 2 weeks of your baby being born.

-After the last cast comes off, most babies need a minor operation to loosen the tendon at the back of their ankle (Achilles tendon).
+After the last cast comes off, most babies need a minor operation to loosen the Achilles tendon at the back of their ankle.

 This is done using a local anaesthetic.
 It helps to release their foot into a more natural position.

-They'll only need to wear these full-time for the first 3 months, then overnight until they're 4 or 5 years old.
+They'll need to wear these all the time for the first 3 months, then overnight until they're 4 or 5 years old.

-Children who only have one affected foot may be left with a slightly shorter leg and smaller foot on one side.
+Children who only have 1 affected foot may be left with a slightly shorter leg and a smaller foot.

 This may mean your child is slightly less mobile and gets tired more quickly than other children.

-Sometimes club foot can come back, especially if treatment isn't followed exactly.
+Sometimes club foot can come back, especially if treatment is not followed exactly.